linhn0510/linh_portfolio/README.md

 GROUP BY DATENAME(year, Date), DATENAME(quarter, Date)
 ORDER BY year, total_quantity DESC;
 ````
-### 5. Which product had the most significant swift in sales
+### 5. Which product had the most significant swift in sales?
 ````sql
 WITH yearly_sales AS (
 SELECT s.Product_ID as product_id, p.Product_Name as product_name, YEAR(s.Date) AS year, CAST(SUM(p.Product_Price * s.Units) AS decimal(10, 2)) AS total_revenue